-Non-Executive Directors' remuneration is comprised of

-fixed remuneration and superannuation only, and is benchmarked against other listed investment companies and reviewed annually.
+Non-Executive Directors' remuneration is comprised of fixed remuneration and superannuation only, and is benchmarked against other listed investment companies and reviewed annually.
 Independent professional advice may be sought.
 No individual Non-Executive Director is involved in deciding his or her remuneration.

-The remuneration for the Non-Executive Directors was reviewed during the period and with the exception of the legislated increase of 0.5% to the superannuation guarantee rate with effect from 1 July 2022, no changes were made to their total remuneration.
+The remuneration for the Non-Executive Directors was reviewed during the period and no changes were made.